 Greyscale has loomed over the show for a long time, from Princess Shireen to the Stone Men to Jorah’s scaly arm.
 Several seasons of buildup is solved by Sam chiseling him and slapping on some lotion?
 It’s hard to say greyscale deserves anything, but it deserved a better cure.
 (Two points for the graphic match editing to that smashed-open pie.
 I nearly threw up.)

 Missandei and Grey Worm also finally get it on after years of Ser Pouncing around.
 (See what I did there?)
-GoT certainly has a diversity issue, so it’s nice to see translators and eunuchs finally get there day.
+GoT certainly has a diversity issue, so it’s nice to see translators and eunuchs finally get their day.
 But did it have to be such a forgone conclusion?
 What was really holding these two apart?
 In contrast, Dany and Jon are rivals for the throne and continents apart.
 Grey Worm’s brief shame aside, these two were about five feet apart, getting drunk with Tyrion, and clearly into each other.
 Jaime and Brienne gave us everything we could ask for.
 These two deserve a better rom com.

 Resolving Storylines Ranking: 3/10

 The show ends with Theon’s relapse into Reek-ian cowardice.
 It’s a powerfully tragic moment, and speaks to the necessity of having characters fail.
 One of last season’s most heartbreaking moments was Jaime turning evil again.
 Watching him and Brienne stare at each other across an emotional gulf and a single, rotting suspension bridge of love got me all choked up.
 Let’s just say it was more deftly handled than the Hound’s redemption arc, which wasn’t even linear so much as exponential.